Starcounter/Docs/docs/database-classes.md

 ## Fields and properties

 Table columns are defined in database classes by abstract instance auto-implemented properties with public get and set accessors and with one of the [supported data types](database-types).
-The `Person` database class below defines two such columns, `Name` and `CreatedAt`:
+The `Person` database class below defines two such columns, `Name` and `CreatedAtUtc`:

 ```csharp
 using System;